FAForever/wiki-pages/Custom-AIs.md

 ### M27AI
 ![m27ai.jpg](/m27ai.jpg)
 Author: maudlin27
-Adaptive AI, intended for both 1v1 and team games and aims to provide a highly competivie experience.
-Makes use of advanced tactics for players seeking a challenge.
+Adaptive AI, intended for both 1v1 and team games.
+Aims to provide a competitive player-like experience, with an estimated rank of 800-1100 (i.e. better than the average FAF player).

 Further details on M27AI are available on the forum thread, including a detailed devlog of the AI's progress: https://forum.faforever.com/topic/2373/ai-development-guide-and-m27ai-v70-devlog